Maharishi Shiv Brat Lal: Writings

 As an editor he moved to Lahore to edit the 'Arya Gazette' - an Urdu weekly.
 On 1 August 1907 he started his own magazine, Sadhu, and it acquired popularity very quickly.
 He became a famous writer and in his lifetime he edited and authored almost 3000 spiritual periodicals and books in Hindi, Urdu & English on various social, historical, religious and spiritual topics.
-His books Light of Anand Yoga, Dayal Yoga and Shabd Yoga became very famous.
-He sadly Died on February 23, 1939.
+His books Light on Anand Yoga, Dayal Yoga and Shabd Yoga became very famous.
+He left the body on February 23, 1939.

-Lal's books on the Radha Soami spiritual movement include:
+Maharishi's books on the Radha Soami spiritual movement include: